 She was more famous in the United Kingdom than in France.

 In 1855, Bonheur completed her most famous painting: The Horse Fair, a monumental oil painting of a market in Paris.
-Admired for its grand scale (it measures over 16 feet long and eight feet tall), energetic subject matter, and expressive yet realist brushwork, the piece was an instant hit.
+Admired for its large scale (it measures over 16 feet long and eight feet tall), energetic subject matter, and expressive yet realist brushwork, the piece was an instant hit.
 It put Bonheur's name on the map and even led to a meeting with the Queen of England.

 Queen Victoria wasn't Bonheur's only British fan.
 In fact, her work was more popular in the United Kingdom than it was in France, as British audiences appreciated her sentimental approach to landscape—whether the English countryside, the Scottish Highlands, or even French farms—as a subject.